OCHA-DAP/ocha-anticipy/docs/source/datasources/glofas.rst

     codab.download()
     admin0 = codab.load()
     geo_bounding_box = GeoBoundingBox.from_shape(admin0)

+Note that the reporting points in the configuration file need to lie within the geographic area of interest.

 Next you need to instantiate the GloFAS class with the country config.
 For this example, we will use the GloFAS forecast, however the steps are similar for the